rombrom/rombrom.com/src/posts/testing-dapps-with-playwright-anvil-wagmi.md

 Yep.

 The catch here is that the mock connector is initialized for everyone—regardless of environment.
+If we were to build and deploy this people would be able to connect with it, which could be highly confusing.
 We could add some logic which initializes the mock connector only on development environments by checking Vite's `import.meta.env.DEV`.
-This is what we did for our v2 protocol application.
+This is what we did for our v2 protocol application and our [previous example repository](https://github.com/re-nft/dapp-e2e-example/blob/main/pages/_app.tsx#L19-L21).

 It works great, but there's an opportunity here to make the mock connector useful for more than just testing.